Skip to main content

-No guy wants to admit that he is getting older, but it is essential to be honest with yourself when shopping.
+No guy wants to admit that he's getting older, but it's essential to be honest with yourself when shopping.
 Nothing is worse than a man in his 40s dressing like he is 20.
-He can come across as immature or even creepy.
-Would you want to be a 40-year-old trying to fit in with college students?
-While a 20-year-old dressing like he is 40 is better, it's only marginally better.
-This guy often looks like he borrows all his clothes from his father and doesn't know how to dress himself.
-Here are some helpful tips to keep yourself up-to-date and age-appropriate.
+He can come across as immature or even creepy, a man-child most people can't and won't take seriously.

-Dress Your Age in Your 20s
+Dress your age in your 20s

 Your 20s are a time of discovery.
 You're out of the house, out of school, and out of your childhood.
 You no longer have to ask permission or get clearance from your parents on what to wear.
 When you walk out of the bedroom to head out the door, no parents tell you to turn around and put something else on.
 While there is an ultimate feeling of freedom, there is also an overwhelming responsibility as you build your image and reputation.

-Step 1: Evaluate Your Personal Life
+Step 1: Evaluate your personal life

 When you are in your 20s, you are not only building your image, but you are also finding yourself in many different areas of life.
 You are building your social life and likely your circle of influence.
 Building a social circle typically involves more outings to bars, clubs, or nightlife.

 Your style in these years will almost certainly be trendy and follow the latest looks.
 There is a perfect storm of trying to keep up with the latest trends while also making the least amount of money in your life that will cause you to need to look for cheaper items that look higher in quality.
-Focus on versatility with your items, things that go with more and can be reworn without notice.
+Focus on versatility with your items, things that go with more and can be re-worn without notice.
 This allows your clothing to go further.

-Step 2: Evaluate Your Professional Life
+Step 2: Evaluate your professional life

 When you graduate college, your goal is to find a job and begin a career.
 That means learning new rules you've likely never had to consider.
 Not only do you have to learn a new set of rules, but every company also has different definitions for those rules.
 For instance, try and find two companies with the same description for "business casual."